How do you conclude a heart-pounding story with enough emotion to fulfill reader expectations?

 What does that mean?
 Did he previously misidentify the killer, or is this not the killer at all?

 “It is the outline of the friend Eduardo was trying to reach.
-While smiling and extending his hand for assistance, the shadow grows.
+While smiling and extending his hand for assistance, the dark shadow expands, enveloping the familiar figure.
 His friend lets out a blood curdling scream as his knees buckle, before the weight of his body lands against Eduardo.”

 Was the friend seeking the same refuge from danger as Eduardo?
 Is Eduardo responsible for his friend’s death by locking him out?
 Will Eduardo be the next victim or is the villain satisfied?

-“Rotating his head towards the wall with wide eyes fixed toward the doorway, Eduardo remains motionless, silencing his own gasps, and unbeating the thumps of his heart.”
+“Rotating his head towards the wall with wide eyes remaining fixed toward the doorway, Eduardo crouches motionless, silencing his own gasps, and unbeating his pounding heart.”

 It is evident, that adding more details can either resolve a story or compound questions in the minds of readers.
 You don’t have to reserve all plot twists for the ending.
 It’s often better to spread them out.
 In order to wrap up the events, you might tie together loose ends.